 Edinburgh Castle History

 Edinburgh Castle originally built of wood and later by stone, by Malcolm III circa 1070 and then fortified and extended in stone by King David I circa 1130 including the building of a small Chapel for his mother Margaret, which is now the oldest surviving building in Edinburgh Castle.
-A settlement soon emerged around the Castlehill slop and over time extended to where St Mary Street is now.
+As a result a settlement soon emerged around the Castlehill slop.
+Consequently over time the road extended to where St Mary Street is now at the end of the High Street.
 Only a few houses were built on the north side of the hill as it was a severe slop and difficult to build on.
-The south side in the valley a small group of hamlets were built as the area was used as a market place to sell livestock and food, this is now known as the Grassmarket.
+In contrast on the south side in the valley a small group of hamlets were built.
+This area was used as a market place to sell livestock and food, this is now known as the Grassmarket.

 Links to all parts of the Royal Mile from Edinburgh Castle to Arthur Seat.